elanmarae/okinawa-curry/README.md

 To make a choropleth map, we need to establish two more pieces of information.
 First, we need to know the entire range of the particular data value we're encoding.
 Second, we need to determine the precise values with which we will classify that data range into discrete chunks.
 We could do some of this analysis prior to creating our GeoJSON file, either through analyzing the data tables within a conventional spreadsheet application such as OpenOffice Calc or Microsoft Excel.
 We could also run scripts written in JavaScript, Ruby, Python, or R to process our data and create attribute values that are normalized.
 However, for this module, we are going to do this analysis and determine the class breaks client-side at runtime using JavaScript.

-Because of the asynchronous aspect of the JQuery `getJSON()` method, we know that access to our data is available only within this callback function when the script has successfully loaded.
+Because of the asynchronous aspect of the jQuery `getJSON()` method, we know that access to our data is available only within this callback function when the script has successfully loaded.
 We could therefore continue to write our entire script within the method's callback function.
 But instead lets call a new function

 To do so, we'll declare a variable named `dataLayer` and assign our Leaflet GeoJson layer to it within the callback function.
 We can then use that variable as an argument when calling a new function `drawMap()`.
 This is how we control when and where our data is accessible to us within the script.